gidpfeffer/GraphML/README.md

 # GraphML
-Graph utility written in SMLNJ
+Graph utility written in Standard ML

 ## Use Case